OMNY: Rollout

 No new OMNY installations were added from March to June 2020 due to the COVID-19 pandemic in New York City.
 The pandemic delayed the target date for which OMNY would be implemented at all subway stations and MTA bus routes, which was pushed back from October to December 2020.
 OMNY installation in Manhattan was completed in July 2020.
 By that September, two-thirds of subway stations were OMNY-equipped; this included all stations in the Bronx, Manhattan, and Staten Island, as well as buses in the latter two boroughs.
 In November 2020, OMNY readers were installed at AutoGates, where disabled riders could enter and exit the system.
 By December, OMNY had been rolled out to 458 subway stations, representing 97% of the total, and OMNY had been used 30 million times.
 On December 31, 2020, the MTA announced that OMNY was active on all MTA buses and at all subway stations, after the last OMNY readers were activated at Eastern Parkway–Brooklyn Museum station.

-By July 2021, one-sixth of all fares paid on the bus, subway, and Staten Island Railway were being paid through OMNY, and 100 million fares had been paid using the fare system.
-In October 2021, the MTA started selling a standard-design OMNY card at certain retail locations throughout New York City, such as CVS, 7/11 and Duane Reade drugstores, as well as bodegas, CFSC Check Cashing, and dollar stores that sold MetroCards.
-The MTA planned to expand the rollout to vending machines inside stations in September 2022.
-OMNY cards featuring commemorative designs, as well as special fare-classes such as students, senior citizens, and MTA employees, were not available at the time of the standalone OMNY Card rollout.
-In addition, even at the end of 2021, reduced pay-per-ride OMNY fares were not available at all.
-The physical card was seldom used in the months after its rollout; by February 2022, less than 1 percent of all OMNY fares were being paid using a card, and 4,367 cards had been sold at stores.

-Reduced pay-per-ride OMNY fares were supposed to become available in mid-2022.
-Reduced-fare OMNY was finally activated in October 2022, although it was not available to Fair Fares riders and students.